bigmat18/Mindflayer/100. Notes/Variational Shape Approximation.md

 ##### Mesh Extraction
 From an optimal partitioning $R = \{R_1, \dots, R_k\}$ and corresponding proxies $P = \{P_i, \dots, P_k\}$ we can extract a anisotropic remesh.

-1. All vertices in th eoriginal mesh that are adjacet to three or more different regions are identified.
+1. All vertices in the original mesh that are adjacet to three or more different regions are identified.
 2. These vertices are projected onto each proxy and their average position in computed.
 These are called anchor vertices.
 3. Anchor vertices are then connected by tracing the boundaries of the region R.
 4. The result are triangulated using [[Delaunay Triangulation]]